-Southwest, JetBlue experiencing tech issues preventing new bookings
+Southwest, JetBlue say Sabre tech issues preventing new bookings

-Southwest Airlines Co and JetBlue Airways Corp said they were experiencing technical issues preventing new bookings due to an outage of a pricing engine provided by Sabre Corp.
+Southwest Airlines Co and JetBlue Airways Corp said they were experiencing technical issues preventing new bookings due to an outage with Sabre Corp's computer systems.

 "We are not able to accept new bookings or changes to existing reservations on jetblue.com, JetBlue mobile app and over the phone," JetBlue said in a statement.

+"@JetBlue: do you have any ETA for a restoration of flight booking on jetblue.com ? been trying to book for an hour, no success," tweeted steve o'grady (@sogrady).

+"You can book on sites like Expedia and Orbitz," Jetblue tweeted in reply.

-Southwest Airlines had a similar issue but added that international bookings are not affected.
+Southwest Airlines had a similar issue but added that international bookings and airport operations were not affected.

-"We apologize for the issue affecting our customers," Sabre said in a tweet.
-"We are working urgently towards a resolution and will provide updates as they arise."
+"We are aware of an issue that is affecting some of our customers," Sabre said in a statement.

+"We apologize and are working urgently towards a resolution and will provide updates as they arise."

 (Reporting by Subrat Patnaik in Bengaluru; Editing by Sandra Maler)